systematic-magic/AgingPubMed/supplementary.rst

 	| :sample:`Supplementary Table 1`
 	| :sample:`Supplementary Tables 1 and 2` (there is "s" at the end of "Table" word)

-	- Check that Supplementary table collouts are formatted in :ref:`plain text<plain_text>`.
+	- Check that Supplementary table callouts are formatted in :ref:`plain text<plain_text>`.

 	- Check that each table has at least 1 callout in the text.

+	- Check that table callouts appear in linear order throughout the manuscript.
+1, 2, 3 and so on.
+Once a table has initially been called out, it can be called out again in any order.
+For example, 1, 2, 3, 1, 2, 4 is OK.

-	If one or more callouts are missing in the text, please contact author.
+	If one or more callouts are missing or are being called out of linear order in the text, please contact author.

 5. References
 -------------